I-Lovell/Quizbook/README.md

 - Users can create an account and delete their own account
 - Users can log in using an account and log out from an account
-- Users can view and edit their profile information, including uploading a new profile picture and editing their bio
+- Users can view and edit their profile, including uploading a new profile picture and editing their bio
 - Users can view other users' accounts
 - Users can create, view, update, and delete posts
 - Users can like and unlike posts
 - Users can create, view, and delete comments on posts
-- Access tokens and token validation to ensure users are logged in properly in order to access the website beyond the homepage
+- Access tokens and token validation
-- A seed file is included to populate the database in order to quickly set up a version of our application that demonstrates all the features
+- A seed file to populate the database with data that demonstrates all the features
 - Frontend form submission validation (e.g. passwords, correctly filled posts etc.)
 - Error handling
 - Tests for both the frontend and backend applications